willfaught/paige/README.md

 The assigned values shown are the default values.

-If you set `paige.credit.data.hide` or `paige.credit.link.hide`, please credit this project in a post to help others find it.
+If you set `paige.credit.data.hide`, please credit this project in a post to help others find it.

 ### Site parameters